WeebleWobb/Email-Templates/README.md

-# Synchrony-Email-Templates
+# Marketplace Email Templates

-Synchrony email templates for development use.
+This repository contains the email templates for Marketplace such as Envento, Theme Forest, etc.